-We expect to continue to lose higher cost and rate sensitive deposits in the near future, but at a decreased pace than in the past.
+We also expect to continue to lose higher cost deposits in the near future, but at a decreased pace than in the past.
 However, we monitor deposits to ensure that we maintain adequate liquidity levels.
 We believe despite the deposit decrease, we have adequate liquidity.

-Time deposits of \$100,000 or more equaled approximately 21.37% of deposits at the end of 2012 and 23.61% of deposits at the end of 2011.
+Time deposits of \$100,000 or more equaled approximately 21.08% of deposits at the end of 2013 and 21.37% of deposits at the end of 2012.

 We have brokered deposits totaling \$2.7 million with a term of 10 years.
 These deposits were used to fund a particular 10 year balloon mortgage product.
 Internet accounts are limited to customers located in the surrounding geographical area.
 The average balance of and the average rate paid on deposits is shown in the net interest margin analysis above.
-Total CDARs time deposits decreased to \$7.2 million in 2012 as compared to \$8.2 million in 2011 primarily due to lower interest rates offered by us.
+Total CDARs time deposits increased to \$7.6 million in 2013 as compared to \$7.2 million in 2012.